rontarrant/gtkDcoding/docs/_posts/2019-08-13-0061-cairo-v-toy-text-image-formats.md

 # 0061: Cairo V – Toy Text API and Image Formats

 These two topics are related in that, after a short intro to *Cairo*’s toy text API, we use it to print a list of available image formats on our *GTK* window.
-So, let’s start with…
+So, let’s start with...

 ## *Cairo*’s Toy Text API